 Hint: For an easier cleanup, lightly coat air fryer basket in avocado oil or another oil with a high smoke point (see food safety recommendations at the bottom of the post)

 - Corn Tortillas/ Gluten Free - instead of flour tortillas, feel free to use corn for gluten free air fryer quesadillas.
+If using corn, we recommend using 2 corn tortillas, rather than one folded in half.

 - Cheese - use whatever cheese you'd like!
 A Mexican blend, only cheddar, colby jack, it doesn't matter.
 We also like to add some cotija cheese when we have it on hand.

-- Spicy - add jalapenos or other spicy pepper or just chili pepper flakes in between the beans and cheese for a spicy kick.
+- Spicy - add jalapeños or other spicy pepper or just chili pepper flakes in between the beans and cheese for a spicy kick.

 - Kid friendly -skip the beans and make them plain cheese!
+Kids can be picky and often just like plain old quesadillas.

 - Chicken Fajita Quesadillas - use about 2 ounces shredded chicken and ¼ teaspoon fajita mix seasoning per quesadilla for a fun and delicious easy variation.
 You can also make full on fajita mix with peppers and onions etc and use it to replace the beans.